dayadam/news-scraper/README.md

 15. **NOTE**: No "b" at the end, simply `mongod`

 16. If mongod is still running, great job!
 Now go ahead and open a new instace of Git Bash, and enter the command: `mongo`.
 This will initialize the Mongo Shell and allow you to begin entering commands via the Mongo Shell.
 Congratulations, you’ve installed MongoDB.
-Your instructor will take it from here.

 17. If mongod didn’t run, and instead your bash threw a "command not found" error, make sure you added MongoDB’s bin directory to your PATH variable (see step B.3).
 Then, close out git bash and try running mongod again.